-For swabs which cannot be sent to the laboratory immediately, refrigeration is preferable to room temperature storage.
+For swabs which cannot be sent to the laboratory immediately, samples must be stored in a refrigerator.

 Where possible send a specimen of pus in a sterile white topped universal container rather than a swab.

 Moisten swabs before taking from dry areas of skin (if these need swabbing) with sterile water.